Michelle Williams (singer): 2011–2014: Acting, label change and Journey to Freedom

 In January 2011, Williams appeared on BBC's popular comedy panel game show Never Mind the Buzzcocks.
 In February 2011, Williams began a 28-city tour starring in the David E. Talbert stage-play What My Husband Doesn't Know along with Brian J. White, Ann Nesby and Clifton Davis, playing the lead role of Lena Summer.
 In July 2011, Williams released a buzz single titled "Love Gun", to precede the release of her upcoming fourth solo album, on which she had begun work in 2010.
 In August, Electronic Giant Beatz released a press release, cover art and a music video teaser for a song featuring Williams titled "On the Run".
 The song was released in the United Kingdom in November 2011.
 In December, Ultra Naté released a joint collaboration with Williams titled "Waiting on You" which rose to number eleven on the Billboard Hot Dance Club Songs chart.

 On June 7, 2012, it was announced that Williams had been signed to Light Records and was due to release her fourth studio album in 2013.
-On January 3, 2013, it was announced that Williams would play Sandra in the national tour of the Tony-nominated musical Fela!, beginning January 29 in Washington, D.C., and playing in a total of 16 cities.
+On January 3, 2013, it was announced that Williams would play Sandra Izsadore in the national tour of the Tony Award nominated musical Fela!, beginning January 29 in Washington, D.C., and playing in a total of 16 cities.
 Destiny's Child released a compilation album titled Love Songs on January 29, which featured the newly recorded song "Nuclear", co-written by Williams.

-On February 3, 2013, during Beyoncé's performance at the Super Bowl XLVII halftime show, held at the Mercedes-Benz Superdome in New Orleans, Rowland and Williams joined Knowles on the stage, where the trio performed excerpts from "Bootylicious", "Independent Women", and "Single Ladies (Put a Ring on It)".
+On February 3, 2013, during Knowles' performance at the Super Bowl XLVII halftime show, held at the Mercedes-Benz Superdome in New Orleans, Rowland and Williams joined Knowles on the stage, where the trio performed excerpts from "Bootylicious", "Independent Women Part I", and "Single Ladies (Put a Ring on It)".
 Rowland and Williams then exited the stage and Knowles ended her performance.
 On February 21, it was announced that Williams would be starring in her own reality television show, titled My Sister's Keeper produced by E1 Television, to coincide with the release of her fourth studio album.